 A kitchen is just a kitchen.
 A functional, practical space for cooking.
 Nothing more than the sum of its parts.
 Or so I thought.
 Once I began work with Broadway Kitchens - who are based in Brentwood in Essex - the research into the evolving styles of kitchens lead down some interesting and unexpected avenues, particularly when it comes to the Shaker kitchen.

-More than just a moniker with upbeat connotations of movin’ and shakin’, the Shaker kitchen represents the ideology, style and skillset of the 17th Century religious sect, more often referred to as the Quakers.
+More than just a moniker with upbeat connotations of movin’ and shakin’, the Shaker kitchen represents the ideology, style and skill set of the 17th Century religious sect known as the United Society of Believers in Christ's Second Appearing, who were more often referred to as the Quakers.

 Although nicknamed ‘Shakers’ due to their enthusiastic, vibrant physical God-fearing prayer, that very same term is now synonymous with a style of kitchen that is simple, practical, functional and luxury without unnecessary decoration or pointless ornamentation.

 With simplicity in mind, Shakers saw no need for a separate cupboard or drawer when a utensil peg rail could be fitted to run the entire length of the kitchen.
 Set at eye level, this would allow ease of access and economic use of space but now can be considered a focal point of a stylish shaker kitchen.

 Inspired by the Quaker’s quest for cleanliness in their spirituality, physicality and productivity, Shaker kitchen cupboard crevices and corners were kept to a minimum so to avoid the collection of dirt.
 The Shaker kitchen's minimalist design also reduced the shadows which would be cast across the surfaces to enable a well-lit working area and was in keeping with their ‘friends of the light’ ethos.